HaveAGitGat/HBBatchBeast/README.md

 INSTALLATION - Linux:

-Step 1: Make sure you have HandbrakeCLI installed - do the following:
+Step 1: Make sure you have HandBrakeCLI installed - do the following:

 a.Copy the following line into a terminal: